In need of some travel bucket list ideas for a European trip this year?

-Planning on staying in budget hostels during your travels? is a great option for centrally-located accommodation with a sociable party atmosphere.
+Looking for somewhere to stay on your European travels? is a great option for centrally-located accommodation with a sociable party atmosphere.

-Europe’s Christmas markets are the perfect excuse for a short city break in the winter.
-During the festive season, pay a trip to Berlin to enjoy the famous Christmas markets and magical atmosphere throughout Berlin especially, with locals and tourists alike enjoying the stalls and activities.
-The most beautiful one in Berlin has to be Gendarmenmarkt which is known for its star-topped tents and fantastic location in the square.
-Sip on hot gluhwein, indulge in bratwurst and buy yourself a Christmas trinket or two.
+Europe’s Christmas markets are the perfect excuse for a city break in the winter.
+Throughout the festive season there's a magical atmosphere throughout Berlin especially, with locals and tourists alike enjoying the stalls and activities.
+The most beautiful market in Berlin has to be Gendarmenmarkt which is known for its star-topped tents and fantastic vistas over the concert hall and famous churches.
+Sip on hot gluhwein (German mulled wine), indulge in bratwurst and treat yourself a Christmas trinket or two.

-It’s not summer unless you have a music festival lined up.
-London hosts some of the hottest music festivals in Europe where huge international musicians take to the stage as well as more up-and-coming acts.
-From Wireless, BST Hyde Park, All Points East, SW4 and the iconic Reading Festival (on the outskirts of London) keep an eye out for the line-up for London’s summer festivals and see which peaks your interest - just make sure you move quickly to get tickets because these often sell out in under 48 hours.
+It’s not summer unless you've got a music festival lined up.
+London hosts some of the best in Europe where huge international musicians take to the stage alongside more up-and-coming acts.
+From Wireless, BST Hyde Park, All Points East, SW4 and the iconic Reading Festival (just a few minutes outside of the capital) keep an eye out for the line-up for London’s summer festivals and see which peaks your interest - just make sure you move quickly to get tickets because these often sell out in under 48 hours.

-5. Check out the ceilings at the Sistine Chapel in Vatican City
+5. Gawp at the ceilings in the Sistine Chapel

 6. Cycle to the windmills in Bruges

-7. Get views from the top of Sacre Coeur in Paris
+7. Climb to the Sacre Coeur in Paris

-Croatia is one of the best countries in Europe for water sports.
-There are over 1000 islands in Croatia as well as some great seaside cities on the mainland to have a go at standing on water.
-Put paddle boarding on your list of things to do in Croatia - while it can be a real challenge, it’s one of our favourite ways to take in the nature around you and have a real laugh while doing so.
+Croatia, one of Europe's rising travel stars, is a hit for water sports.
+There are over a thousand islands in Croatia as well as some great seaside cities on the mainland to have a go at 'standing' on water.
+While paddle boarding can be a real challenge for newbies, it’s one of our favourite ways to take in the nature around you and have a real laugh while doing so.
 We'd recommend trying your hand in the crystal clear waters around Vis Island near Split, or on Dubrovnik beach.

-9. Have a beer at the top of Carmel Bunkers, Barcelona
+9. Have a beer at the top of Montjuïc, Barcelona

-10. Eat natas at Lisbon’s first nata bakery
+10. Tuck in to natas at Lisbon’s first nata bakery

 Lisbon’s oldest pastel de nata recipe dates back over 300 years, when the monks of Jeronimos Monastery created and sold them to tourists to ensure their survival.
-Pasteis de Belem is the oldest and most famous nata bakery in Lisbon, set up by the family who bought the recipe off the monks in 1837.
+Pasteis de Belem is the oldest and most famous nata bakery in Lisbon, set up by the family who bought the recipe from the monks in 1837.
 Now, queues of people waiting for the best natas in Lisbon go well out of the shop door on a daily basis.
-Prepare to wait for your delicious Portuguese custard tart, but just know that it’s totally worth it.
+Be prepared to wait for your delicious Portuguese custard tart, but just know that it’s totally worth it.

 11. Hike up Arthur’s Seat in Edinburgh

-While there’s so much to see and do in Edinburgh, on a trip to the Scottish capital in 2020, be sure to prioritise some time to hike up Arthur’s Seat.
-It’s one of the absolute highlights of being in the city - breathing in fresh country air while only being a stone’s throw away from the centre AND getting the best view over the entire place.
+There’s so much to see and do in Edinburgh, but on a trip to the Scottish capital be sure to prioritise some time to hike up Arthur’s Seat.
+It’s one of the absolute highlights of being in the city - breathing in fresh country air only a stone’s throw away from the centre whilst enjoying the best view over the city.
 There are a few different routes of different difficulties but one thing is certain, whichever path you choose you’ll have no regrets once you reach the pinnacle viewpoint.

-12. Go on the oldest wooden roller coaster in Europe
+12. Ride the oldest wooden roller coaster in Europe

 Tivoli Gardens is the second oldest working amusement park in the entire world, and it’s smack bang in the heart of Copenhagen.
 Here, you can ride the world’s oldest operating wooden roller coaster, Rutschebanen, where an operator still controls the ride with a brake (let's hope he's concentrating).
-We'd recommend heading to the park at night when it’s all lit up and makes for the perfect Insta-opportunity.
-You can grab some dinner, drinks and ride roller coasters to your heart’s content!
+We'd recommend heading to the park at night when it’s all lit up, making for the perfect photo op.

-The real beer lovers will know that of all the beer-obsessed cities in Europe, Prague is one of those that are right at the top.
-Sit back and sip on the famous St Norbert brews at one of the quirkiest bars in the city - within the compound of a monastery built in 1143.
-The Strahov Monastery Brewery is just a stone’s throw from Prague Castle, perched on Petrin Hill so even the views are beautiful even before you've had a tipple.
+The real beer lovers among us will know that of all the beer-obsessed cities in Europe, Prague is the champion.
+Sit back and sip on the famous St. Norbert brews at one of the quirkiest bars in the city - within the compound of a monastery built in 1143.
+The Strahov Monastery Brewery is just a stone’s throw from Prague Castle, perched on Petrin Hill - so the views are beautiful even before you've had a tipple.

-You may not be able to soak in it, but the Roman Baths are one of the most historic sights in England and definitely deserving of a spot on your 2020 list.
+You may not be able to soak in it anymore, but the Roman Baths are one of the most historic sights in England and definitely deserving of a spot on your 2024 list.
 See the steam rising off the over 1 million litres of water that flow into the incredibly preserved bath remains, thought to have been constructed way back in 70AD, and pretend you're a Roman in a toga...

 16. Have afternoon tea in London

 Is there anything more quintessentially British than afternoon tea in London?
-Indulge like the Queen herself in a high tea complete with finger sandwiches, pastries, scones with jam & cream and a pot of delicious English breakfast tea.
-Check out the best affordable afternoon tea spots in London that are all less than £30.
+Indulge like the King himself in a high tea complete with finger sandwiches, pastries, scones with jam & cream and a pot of delicious English breakfast tea.
+Check out the best affordable afternoon tea spots in London for inspiration.

 17. Get lost exploring Barcelona’s Gothic Quarter

-A castle sitting on top of a rock in the centre of the Scottish capital, this one is for every history buff’s bucket list.
-Yes, it looks pretty spectacular from the outside - especially looking up at it from Princes Street Gardens - however to get the true Edinburgh Castle experience you simply have to go inside.
+A castle sitting on top of a rock in the centre of the Scottish capital - this one is for every history buff’s bucket list.
+Yes, it looks pretty spectacular from the outside - especially looking up at it from Princes Street Gardens - but to get the true majestic experience you simply have to go inside.
 From the Great Hall to the Royal Apartments to the Crown Jewels to Prisoners of War living quarters, everywhere you turn there’s more fascinating Scottish history to learn.

 19. Island hop around Greece

-A massive 6,000 islands make up the Greek Archipelago (although only a minor 227 are actually inhabited) and you might think each one is more beautiful than the last.
+A massive 6,000 islands make up the Greek Archipelago (though only 227 are actually inhabited) and you might think each one is more beautiful than the last.
 Tick off a few different islands in one trip and spend your summer in Greece, hopping from one to the other across azure seas by boat.
-Dance on the beach at Greece’s top party islands, and bask in the heat in the country’s more laid-back, relaxing sandy shores.
+Dance on the beach at Greece’s top party islands, and bask in the heat on the country’s more laid-back, relaxing sandy shores.

-20. Head to Naples to eat at one of the world's oldest pizzerias
+20. Eat at one of the world's oldest pizzerias

-Have you ever bit the bullet and booked a trip over New Year's Eve?
-Why not see in 2023 from a whole other country?
-Think of it as an extra special Christmas present to yourself - to see how other countries welcome the new year is always fascinating, and there's always a buzz in big cities on December 31st.
+Ever bit the bullet and booked a trip over New Year's Eve?
+Why not see in the next year from another country?
+Think of it as an extra special Christmas present to yourself.
+Seeing how other countries welcome the new year is always fascinating, and there's always a buzz in big cities on December 31st.
 From fireworks and parties to charming local traditions and food, spending New Year's Eve abroad is guaranteed to be unforgettable.